garethredfern/redfern-dev/content/articles/authenticate-users-using-firebase-and-vuejs.md

 - Using the vue-router to load and protect pages of the web app.
 - Set up a Firebase back end that uses Firebase authentication to manage a user sign-up and sign-in.

 The tutorial files are free to download on [Github](https://github.com/garethredfern/vue-auth-demo).
-This article will focus on code in the [basic-auth branch](https://github.com/garethredfern/vue-auth-demo/tree/basic-auth).
+This article will focus on code from the [basic-auth branch](https://github.com/garethredfern/vue-auth-demo/tree/basic-auth).
 Where possible, comments have been added to explain what the code is doing.
-To get the site up and running on your local machine follow the instructions in the README file.
+To get the site up and running on your local machine follow the instructions in the [README](https://github.com/garethredfern/vue-auth-demo/blob/email-verification/README.md) file.
 The main directory we will be writing our code in is the `src` directory.
 If you have built VueJS apps in the past, the set-up should be familiar to you.

 ### App Architecture